sneakyx/wordpressApiClient/docu/start-en.md

 )
 ```
 to get also the URL of featured image (for example).
+The third parameter is usually set to true, which means that the function checks if
+a) restricted categories are set and
+b) one of the categories of the post is in restricted categories or subcategories

 Is there something missing?
 Open an issue on github: [https://github.com/sneakyx/wordpressApiClient/issues](https://github.com/sneakyx/wordpressApiClient/issues)